nagasella/ecsa/README.md

 };
 ```

 `POSITION` and `VELOCITY` are just two integer indexes that are used to identify the components.
 Components are identified both by their _type_ and by their _index_, which allows to have multiple components of the same type.
+In any case, they need to inherit from the struct `ecsa::Component`.

 We can add the components to the entity created above like this:

 ```cpp
 table.add<POSITION>(e, new Vector2(0, 0));